-In 2011, 2012 and the nine months ended September 30, 2013, we provided online marketplace services to Beijing Haoyaoshi Medicine Co., Ltd., our equity investee, in the amount of RMB1 million, RMB8 million and RMB8 million (US\$1 million), respectively.
+In 2011, 2012 and 2013, we provided online marketplace services to Beijing Haoyaoshi Medicine Co., Ltd., our equity investee, in the amount of RMB1 million, RMB8 million and RMB8 million (US\$1 million), respectively.
 We provide online marketplace related services to Beijing Haoyaoshi Medicine Co., Ltd., a merchant of our online marketplace, and collect payments from customers on its behalf.
-As of December 31, 2011 and 2012 and September 30, 2013, we had amounts of RMB1 million, RMB5 million and nil, respectively, due to Beijing Haoyaoshi Medicine Co., Ltd. for cash collections on its behalf related to online marketplace services.
+As of December 31, 2011, 2012 and 2013, we had amounts of RMB1 million, RMB5 million and nil, respectively, due to Beijing Haoyaoshi Medicine Co., Ltd. for cash collections on its behalf related to online marketplace services.
 We disposed of the equity investment in Beijing Haoyaoshi Medicine Co., Ltd. in August 2013.